Payor Contracting

 Key Considerations for Provider Contracts in Healthcare

 As a healthcare provider, you want to dedicate as much of your time as possible to serving patients and growing your organization.
 However, navigating complicated contracts with dense legal jargon can take up lots of valuable time and resources.
+To help your organization focus more on patient outcomes, receive timely and accurate reimbursement, and avoid claim denials, follow this quick guide that simplifies provider contracts in healthcare.

 What Are Provider Contracts in Healthcare?

+Although the language in a provider contract may be difficult to parse, it's easy to understand what the contract itself is, and why it's important for your organization's success.
 Basically, the provider contract is a document that sets up all the details of how a healthcare organization (the provider) and a health insurance company (the payor) will do business.
 The different types of healthcare provider contracts outline terms such as:

 • Services rendered